Mixing Patterns in 4 Easy Steps- TOSS CUSHIONS

 Neutrals are by far the easiest and can be incorporated INTO other colour families.

-- Don’t be afraid to throw in even 1 colour from another family to add some life to a neutral on neutral palette!
+- don’t be afraid to throw in even one or two colours from another family to add some life to a neutral-on-neutral palette

 Pastels are the softies of the bunch.